August 21, 2014

 Direct Care—Wildlife Interns, The Fund for Animals Wildlife Center

-Internships are available for 2014 at The Fund for Animals Wildlife Center in Southern California, which provides year-round medical and rehabilitative care to injured and orphaned wildlife and specializes in native predatory species such as bobcats, coyotes and eagles.
+Internships are available at The Fund for Animals Wildlife Center in Southern California, which provides year-round medical and rehabilitative care to injured and orphaned wildlife and specializes in native predatory species such as bobcats, coyotes and eagles.

 Interns (click to view expanded position description) are exposed to the operations of a wildlife center and learn how the center fits into the larger picture of animal protection.
 Additional learning opportunities include developing an understanding of various animal species, habitats, wildlife issues, and humane coexistence with wildlife.

 Each intern provides direct care to sanctuary and rehabilitation animals at the wildlife center, and develops and completes an independent project.
 (Past project titles include “Pygmy Hippo Training Video,” “Construction and Implementation of Big Cat Enrichment and Conditioning Equipment,” and “Protein development in predator fur as it relates to protein content of prey”.)
 The project will be confirmed with staff (and any applicable academic advisor from the intern’s school) within the first two weeks of the internship.

 - Feed/water in measured amounts using diet instructions

 - Clean enclosures which may include raking, weeding, sweeping platforms, and climbing ladders up to 8 feet